phphint/profilytic/nextjs-app/README.AIMETRICS.md

 ### Project and Industry Experience Detector
 - Highlights specific projects or roles relevant to the targeted job.

-### References and Endorsements Reviewer
-- Analyzes the quality and relevance of professional references and recommendations.

 Additionally, Profilytic intelligently aligns and compares these metrics against specific job role descriptions, ensuring a precise and tailored match between a candidate's profile and the job requirements.

 ## Conclusion